supernifty/dovex/README.md

 ```

 Next, upload your data.
 The software expects the data to be in CSV format.

 The first line should be column headings, followed by lines of data.

 ## Data types
+Datatypes can be specified by starting the second line with '#'.
+Possible datatypes are: categorical, ordinal, numeric.

 ## Provided functionality

+* missing data by column

+## TODO
 * missing data by sample
-* missing data by column